 Calm and Serene, the intro to this song sounds like the birth of a dim light.
 Somewhat like the struggling of a single particle that aims to fill its universe with luminance.

-Depressed but hopeful, the highly contrasting look serves to express the silence that is very present in the intro.
+Depressed but hopeful, the highly contrasting look serves to express the silence that is very present in the sound.

 Iconic symbol of Rock, using a familiar Led Zeppelin’esque color pallet, together with aggressive and confident shapes that morph to the guitar strums.
 Robert Plant’s characteristic vocals are represented by a halo of light that enlarges along with it.